 1. Consumption levels in the surrogate country

-This greatly level affects the cost of surrogate mothers, for example, the United States can get about $70,000 in hand, probably the highest income in the world at the moment, in the domestic underground surrogacy agencies, surrogate mothers should be around $30,000 in income.
-Surrogate mother costs in Ukraine were also around $40,000 before, so the high level of consumption in a country directly affects the price of surrogacy.
+This greatly levels the cost of surrogate motherhood.
+For example, in the United States, surrogate mothers can get about $70,000 in hand, which is probably the highest income in the world at present; in the domestic underground surrogacy agencies, surrogate mothers earn about $30,000; pre-war surrogate mothers in Ukraine cost about $40,000 dollars.
+So, the high level of consumption in a country directly affects the price of surrogacy.

 2. Medical expenses

-Countries with good medical technology are naturally expensive, such as the United States, which is often touted as the best medical organization in the world and is sought after by everyone, and is naturally expensive.
-Countries like Kyrgyzstan and Georgia, on the other hand, have a slightly lower level of medical care and their costs are cheap.
-Currently the cost of IVF in the United States is around $20,000-$45,000, and other countries may come down to as little as $5,000.
+Countries with good medical technology are naturally expensive.
+The United States, for example, is often advertised as having one of the best healthcare systems in the world, and with everyone clamoring for it, the cost is naturally high.
+Countries like Kyrgyzstan and Georgia, on the other hand, have a slightly lower level of medical care and are relatively inexpensive.
+Currently, the cost of IVF in the United States is around $20,000-$45,000, while other countries may charge as little as $5,000.

 3. Physical condition of surrogate mothers

-In commercial surrogacy, a surrogate mother's physical condition, age, etc. also affects the surrogate payment she receives.
-For example, a surrogate mother who has had a baby, is young, beautiful and in good health will usually have to pay more than a regular surrogate, and even more if she is carrying a dragon and phoenix child or twins.
+In commercial surrogacy, a surrogate mother's physical condition, age, etc. will also affect the surrogate payment she receives.
+For example, a surrogate mother who has given birth to a baby, is young, beautiful and in good health usually has to pay more than a regular surrogate mother; if she is carrying a dragon and phoenix child or twins, the cost will be even higher.

-There are thousands of families who have a need for surrogacy, and each couple has a different health condition, some women need egg donors, some men are not in good health, and some just want twins, and all of these special circumstances will incur a corresponding cost, so the surrogacy agency quotes a different price to each couple for this very reason.
+There are thousands of families in need of surrogacy, and each couple has a different physical situation.
+Some are women who need donor eggs, some are men with average sperm quality, and some just want twins, and all of these special circumstances incur a corresponding cost.
+This is why surrogacy agencies quote each couple differently.

 5. Surrogate agency services

-In this article, we have discussed the cost of surrogacy in several countries and also briefly introduced the current policies, while explaining to you why surrogacy costs are different in each country.
-We hope it will be helpful to those families who are still choosing surrogacy countries and agencies, above, and you can consult the webmaster if you have any questions and suggestions.
+In this article, we have discussed the cost of surrogacy in several countries and also briefly described the current policies and also explained to you why surrogacy costs vary from country to country.
+We hope this will help those families who are still choosing surrogacy countries and agencies.
+Above all, feel free to consult the webmaster for any questions and suggestions.

 VII.
 Possible additional costs of surrogacy